joearms/old.blog/_posts/2015-03-12-The_web_of_names.md

 in''.

-The latter problem (finding the file) is solved by indexing the contents of the file The file can contain hashtags of certain names that have meaning, and we can search for these.
+The latter problem (finding the file) is solved by indexing the contents of the file.
+The file can contain hashtags of certain names that have meaning, and we can search for these.

 Once we have the SHA1 name of a file we can safely request this file